-We report findings of the 2022 Peace River Bull Trout Spawning Assessment (Mon-1b, Task 2b), including Bull Trout redd abundance estimates for tributaries of the Halfway Watershed, and kelt abundance for the Chowade River and Cypress Creek from resistivity counter data.
+We report findings of the 2023 Peace River Bull Trout Spawning Assessment (Mon-1b, Task 2b), including Bull Trout redd abundance estimates for tributaries of the Halfway Watershed, and kelt abundance for the Chowade River and Cypress Creek from resistivity counter data.
 Both methodologies provide abundance indices for Bull Trout spawning in the Halfway Watershed and inform spawn timing, spawner size, and spawner distribution.

 We used a Gaussian area-under-the-curve (GAUC) method combining aerial and ground surveys to estimate Bull Trout redd abundance and peak counts in the Chowade River, Cypress Creek, Fiddes Creek, Turnoff Creek, and the upper Halfway River.
-In 2022, GAUC redd abundance estimates ranged from 19 (SE = 8) in the upper Halfway River to 322 (SE = 69) in the Chowade River.
+In 2023, GAUC redd abundance estimates ranged from 1 in Turnoff Creek to 501 (SE = 223) in the Chowade River.
 GAUC estimates were within the range of baseline peak count estimates for the Halfway Watershed from 2002 to 2012; however, a comparison of peak count and GAUC estimates suggests peak counts underestimate redd abundance.

 The GAUC method incorporates error in observer efficiency and survey life to generate a robust abundance estimate.
-In 2022, average aerial observer efficiency of Bull Trout redds was variable among tributaries, ranging from 0.23 in Cypress Creek to 0.54 in the upper Halfway River.
-Average redd survey life, defined as the period during which a redd is observable, was estimated as 16.1 days (SE 1.8 days).
+In 2023, average aerial observer efficiency of Bull Trout redds was low and variable among tributaries, ranging from 0.13 in Cypress Creek to 0.27 in Fiddes Creek.
+Average redd survey life, defined as the period during which a redd is observable, was 19.6 days (SE 2.3 days).

-Resistivity counter data suggested that the Chowade River kelt migration began on September 2, with a unimodal peak on September 15, and after accounting for counter accuracy, the Bull Trout kelt abundance was 151.
-The Cypress Creek kelt migration also followed a normal distribution and began on September 4 and peaked on September 17, with a kelt abundance of 131 Bull Trout.
+Resistivity counter data suggest the Chowade River kelt migration began on September 8, with a unimodal peak on September 17.
+After accounting for counter accuracy, the Bull Trout kelt abundance was 117.
+The Cypress Creek kelt migration also followed a normal distribution, beginning on September 7 and peaking on September 17, with a kelt abundance of 77 Bull Trout.
+Downstream movements peaked later in 2023 relative to previous years; kelt abundance may be underestimated as a portion of the kelt migrations likely occurred after monitoring equipment was removed.

-We also monitored adult fish in the Chowade River and Cypress Creek using PIT arrays that detected directional movements of tagged fish.
-The Chowade River PIT array detected 17 tags (16 Bull trout and one Rainbow Trout), while the Cypress Creek array detected 18 tags (all Bull Trout).
-Bull Trout residence time could not be estimated due to antenna and reader malfunctions early in the season.
+We also monitored fish behaviour in the Chowade River and Cypress Creek using PIT arrays that detected directional movements of tagged fish.
+The Chowade River PIT array detected 46 tags, while the Cypress Creek array detected 20 tags.
+Bull Trout residence time averaged 15.1 days (SD 13.0 days) in the Chowade River.
+Residence time could not be determined for Cypress Creek Bull Trout due to low detection numbers.